Slaughterbots: Technical feasibility

 In December 2017 The Economist assessed the feasibility of Slaughterbots in relation to the U.S. MAST and DCIST microdrone programs.
-MAST currently has a cyclocopter that weighs less than 30 grams, but that has the downside of being easily disturbed by its own reflected turbulence when too close to a wall.
-Another candidate is something like Salto, a 98-gram hopping robot, which performs better than cyclocopters in confined spaces.
-The level of autonomous inter-drone coordination shown in Slaughterbots was not available, as of 2017, but that is starting to change, with drone swarms being used for aerial displays.
-Overall The Economist agreed that "slaughterbots" may become feasible in the foreseeable future: "In 2008, a spy drone that you could hold in the palm of your hand was an idea from science fiction.
+MAST currently has a cyclocopter that weighs less than 30 g, but that has the downside of being easily disturbed by its own reflected turbulence when too close to a wall.
+Another candidate is something like Salto, a 98 g hopping robot, which performs better than cyclocopters in confined spaces.
+The level of autonomous inter-drone coordination shown in Slaughterbots was not available as of 2017, but drone swarm technology is advancing and is now being used for aerial displays, demining and logistics.
+Overall, The Economist agreed that "slaughterbots" may become feasible in the foreseeable future: "In 2008, a spy drone that you could hold in the palm of your hand was an idea from science fiction.
 Such drones are now commonplace ...
 When DCIST wraps up in 2022, the idea of Slaughterbots may seem a lot less fictional than it does now."
 The Economist is skeptical that arms control could prevent such a militarization of drone swarms: "As someone said of nuclear weapons after the first one was detonated, the only secret worth keeping is now out: the damn things work".

-In April 2018 the governmental Swiss Drones and Robotics Centre, referencing Slaughterbots, tested a 3-gram shaped charge on a head model and concluded that "injuries are so severe that the chances of survival are very small".
+In April 2018 the governmental Swiss Drones and Robotics Centre, referencing Slaughterbots, tested a 3 g shaped charge on a head model and concluded that "injuries are so severe that the chances of survival are very small".

-As of 2020, DARPA was actively working on pre-operational prototypes that would make swarms of autonomous lethal drones available to the US military.